Curly-haired cats are extremely rare, and this anomaly indicates that the cat is actually missing at least one layer of its natural hair.

 4. Cornish Rex

-If you are looking for truly unique and attractive breeds, then these curly-haired cats meet those criteria and more.
+If you are looking for truly unique and attractive breeds, these curly-haired cats meet the criteria and more.